 Q: Can I set up a payment plan?

 A: Vinehealth Australia acknowledges the financial challenges faced by some growers.
-It is important to contact Vinehealth Australia as soon as possible if extra time or payment plans are required.
-The levy is a mandatory liability and can not be waived or refunded.
+We encourage you to contact us as soon as possible to discuss payment options and plans.
+We are here to work with you.
+The levy is a mandatory liability and cannot be waived or refunded.
 To avoid debt management, growers who are experiencing financial hardship are encouraged to contact Vinehealth Australia.
 Annual debt management processes are to ensure outstanding debts are recovered, and thus enable Vinehealth Australia to fulfil is primary functions.

 More questions?
 Contact us via email at firstname.lastname@example.org or phone (08) 8273 0550.